ethagnawl/peterdohertys.website/case-studies/star-wars-red-carpet-sound-off.markdown

 ### Update - 3/28/18
 Inspired by this project, I recently put together a proof-of-concept RabbitMQ C client which could have been used in this project's front-end applicaton to pull messages directly from RabbitMQ and would have allowed us to circumvent the Ruby/OSC Rube Goldberg machine mentioned above.
 The client/demo can be found here: [rabbitmq-c-client-demo](https://github.com/ethagnawl/rabbitmq-c-client-demo)

+### Update - 11/17/25
+Added photo and link to Vimeo

 ## Collaborators
 - [\@caitlinmorris](https://github.com/caitlinmorris)
 - [\@jedahan](https://github.com/jedahan)